See some of Paisley’s finest architectural treasures and learn about its rich history while exploring these town centre gems.

 Gordon Street, Paisley PA1 1XL

-Built in 1906 and designed by William Daniel McLennan, this stunning A-listed building of national importance was once described as ‘the most significant Art Nouveau church in Europe’.
+Built in 1901, this stunning Building of National Importance has been called ‘the most significant Art Nouveau church in Europe’.

 30 Causeyside Street, Paisley PA1 1UN